 Louis Quarles dies at the age of 89, after a 64-year career in law.
 He served on 52 directorships during his career including Allen-Bradley (Rockwell), Northwestern Mutual Life, Miller Brewing Co., Milwaukee Road, Marshall & Ilsley Stock Corp., Oil Gear Co., and Kimberly-Clark Corp.
 He was also a director of the Allen-Bradley Foundation and the Allis-Chalmers Foundation.

 Anne Unverzagt is the first woman hired at Quarles, Herriott, Clemons, Teschner & Noelke.

 The new era begins

-Quarles & Brady forms from the merger of Quarles, Herriott, Clemons, Teschner & Noelke (45 lawyers), and Brady, Tyrrell, Cotter & Cutler (25 lawyers).
-The merged firms, while “mixing up” the teams across the two offices, don’t share one space until 1979.
+Quarles & Brady forms.
+Attorney Jim Urdan created the original Partnership Agreement for the merger of Quarles, Herriott, Clemons, Teschner & Noelke (45 lawyers) and Brady, Tyrrell, Cotter & Cutler (25 lawyers), although the two offices don't share one space until 1979.

 John W. Daniels Jr., Harvard Law graduate, is the first attorney hired by the newly merged firm of Quarles & Brady.
 He is also the first African-American hired by the firm.

 Bernard Brady dies at the age of 85, after practicing law for 53 years.
 His directorships included those with Ladish Co., Briggs & Stratton Corp., Wehr Steel Co., and Lakeside Bridge & Steel Co.
 He also served as general counsel for Old Line Life Insurance Company of America.
 He was known as a man who loved the law, intellectual challenge, and order.